TCO46/TheNeovim/main.md

 ### So What Is Neovim?

-Neovim is a highly extensible keyboard-based editor on terminal where your mouse is almost completely useless, and because of that, it can can improve your productivity since you won't need to touch the mouse.
+Neovim is a highly extensible keyboard-based editor on terminal-based where your mouse is almost completely useless, and because of that, it can can improve your productivity since you won't need to touch the mouse.
 Neovim originally came from Vim or Vi and also a drop-in replacement of it, meaning Neovim are 99% identical to Vim but most of it's code base are refactored to be better, this also help the community to make faster and stronger plugins for Neovim.

 ### Why use Neovim?